orfeotoolbox/let-it-snow/README.md

 Enable tests with BUILD_TESTING cmake option.
 Use ctest to run tests.
 Do not forget to clean your output test directory when you run a new set of tests.

+Data (input and baseline) to run validation tests are available on [Zenodo](http://doi.org/10.5281/zenodo.166511).

-Download LIS-Data folder.
+Download LIS-Data and extract the folder.
 It contains all the data needed to run tests.
 Set Data-LIS path var in cmake configuration files.
 Baseline : Baseline data folder.
 It contains output files of S2Snow that have been reviewed and validated.
 Data-Test : Test data folder needed to run tests.
 It contains Landsat, Take5 and SRTM data.
 Output-Test : Temporary output tests folder.